crsmithdev/goexpr/README.md

 ## Why?

 Being able to evaluate basic mathematical expressions is useful in analytics, but Go is not a scripting language with `eval`.
-A simple, pluggable math library abstracts out the mechanics of evaluation from the input data.
+A simple, pluggable math library abstracts out the mechanics of evaluation from the application requiring it.

 ## Features